SefionITServices/clearPanel/docs/CONNECTIVITY.md

-# Connectivity Modes: Direct IP vs Cloudflare Tunnel
+﻿# Connectivity Modes: Direct IP vs Cloudflare Tunnel

-You can run hPanel in two ways depending on your network situation:
+You can run clearPanel in two ways depending on your network situation:

 - Direct (Public IP): Best for VPS or any host with a routable public IP and port-forwarding.
 Uses your server IP, optional Nginx, and your registrar's DNS A records.
 - Cloudflare Tunnel: Best when your ISP blocks port-forwarding (CGNAT) or you're on a home/office network.
 Exposes your local service securely via Cloudflare without opening ports.

-## Option A — Direct (Public IP)
+## Option A â€” Direct (Public IP)

 Requirements:
 - Server with public IP or router with port-forwarding